We are proud to be have experienced and dedicated professionals leading our efforts around the world.

 Navonel Glick (Voni)

-Voni is an Israeli/Canadian citizen with more than 6 years’ experience in international development and non-profit organizational development.
+Voni is an Israeli/Canadian citizen with more than 10 years’ experience in disaster response, international development, and non-profit management.

 Japan Country Director

 Mayumi is a native Japanese with over 9 years of experiences in management of community development projects and disaster response in the Middle East and in the disaster-afflicted Tohoku (Japan) where she was born.

 In 2007, after joining an internship program in Kosovo provided by a Japanese NGO, Mayumi decided to end her career at a Japanese trading firm and relocated to the Middle East to manage grassroots community development projects by a Japanese NGO.
 She lived in Jordan and Palestine for the period of five years, and engaged in projects with a focus on economic improvement through improvement of agricultural practices and products as well as market development.
 In 2012, she moved back to Tohoku area of Japan which had suffered catastrophic damages from the giant tsunamis and implemented numbers of projects which included emergency response, psychosocial care and economic development projects.
 She joined JISP in Oct 2015, and now oversees the entire operations of the organization both in Japan and overseas.

 Tammy Bar-On, PhD, is a registered art therapist and teaches in the Graduate School of Creative Arts Therapies at Haifa University.